Jordan Visa Extension Information on a One Month Tourist Visa

 It”™s March 25th, in two days we will have been here a month.
 (If you haven’t seen some of our other Journal Entries you can see our Day 1 post, Settled into Amman, Visiting a Doctor Abroad.

-Our Jordan Visa, costing JD40 (about USD52 or CAD80), was valid for one month.
+Our Jordan Visa, cost JD40 (about USD56 or CAD80), was valid for one month.
 Stamped inside our passport was a stamp reading “Contact Nearest Police Station within One Month.”
 So yesterday we went to the Police Station at the 8th circle.
 Arriving at 3pm, we were told that visas were only issued between 8am – 1pm and to return the next day.

-A one-month Visitor Visa to Jordan costs 40 Dinars (JD) and is payable in Cash on arrival (Check your specific country’s requirements on the Jordan website here)
+A one-month Jordan Visa costs 40 Dinars (JD) and is payable in Cash on arrival.
+There is an ATM Machine at Queen Alia International Airport just before you get to customs.
+(Check your specific country’s requirements on the Jordan website here)

 Today we got up and drove back to the Police Station.
 Upon entering, we proceeded to female security who quickly checked my purse, had a look at our passports and was more interested in asking the boys their names than the fact that we may pose any security risk.
 Women always have a private room for security screening.
 Something I am still getting used to.